 Boody’s philosophy is minimalistic versatility.
 The brand offers comfortable & classic clothing basics to consumers.
 Boody’s price range for women's underwear is between $19-$11.

-Boody also sells a South African handmade bracelet and donates all the profits to the Goodbye Malaria and the Relate Organization.
+Boody also sells a South African-made bracelet and donates all the profits to Goodbye Malaria and the Relate Organization.

 For: men and women